Skip to content

 External Network System

-External Network System is any third-party platform or telecom component that must stay synchronized with PortaBilling.
+External System is any third-party platform or telecom component that stays in sync with PortaBilling.